Lincoln City Women F.C.: History

-Lincoln City Women FC has evolved over the period of time since the club's inception in 2008.
+Lincoln City FC Women has evolved over the period of time since the club's inception in 2008.
 They started life as Nettleham Ladies FC and entered the Lincolnshire County Women's League in the same year.
 In 2009, the club won the Lincolnshire County Women's League and were promoted to East Midlands Women's Football League Division One North, where they remained until 2012.

-For the start of 2012/13 season they gained promotion as league champions and were promoted to the East Midlands Women's Football League Premier Division, where they competed until 2017/18 season.
+For the start of 2012–13 season they gained promotion as league champions and were promoted to the East Midlands Women's Football League Premier Division, where they competed until 2017–18 season.
 They clinched the title by three points, losing just one game all season.
-The season ended with a 7-0 victory over Grimsby Borough in the County Cup Final.
+The season ended with a 7–0 victory over Grimsby Borough in the County Cup Final.

 Another title winning season was followed by their first season at Tier Four of the women's football pyramid in 2018/19 and they have continued to dominate the Lincolnshire Women's Senior County Cup by winning it in each of the last six seasons.

-The summer of 2019 was a landmark in the development of the Club as a successful name change to Lincoln City Women FC meant a total rebranding for the 2019/20 season and a change of Club colours to the famous red and white stripes.
+The summer of 2019 was a landmark in the development of the club as a successful name change to Lincoln City Women FC meant a total rebranding for the 2019–20 season and a change of Club colours to the famous red and white stripes.
+The women's team came fully under the men's club as of the 2022–23 season, playing numerous games at the Sincil Bank Stadium.

 Season-by-season record

 Stadium

 Lincoln City Women play their home games at Lincoln Moorlands Sports & Social Club.

-The Development Team plays at Active Nation Yarborough.
+The Under 23s play at Active Nation Yarborough.